aaronczichon/aaronczichon/README.md

 ### Hi there 👋

 My name is Aaron 😊
+I'm from Germany 🇩🇪 but I live currently in Canada 🇨🇦.
+I work 100% remote and if you're curious where I'm located more specific you can check my [/where](https://aaronczichon.de/where) page.

 💻 I'm working at [PlanB.
 GmbH](https://github.com/planbgmbh) as a Senior Javascript Engineer.
 🛠 My focus is on web technologies and mostly Javascript, HTML and CSS.
 Lately I got into Rust and occasionally I do C#.